How Long Do Negative Items Stay on Your Credit Report?

 While negative entries age off of your credit report, positive information doesn’t.
 Therefore, once you’ve moved past your negative information, you can still reap the benefits of the bills that you paid on time.
 Positive credit entries stick around forever.

 As you can see, most negative credit report entries take seven years to age off of your report.
 That’s a fairly long time, but it’s not forever.
-Moreover, there are options to help you improve your credit score if you have negative entries on your report.
+Moreover, there are options to help you learn how to improve credit score numbers if you have negative entries on your report.
 One of the most popular options is credit repair.

-Credit repair companies have the skills and experience to help improve your credit score.
+Credit repair companies, such as Lexington Law, have the skills and experience to help improve your credit score.
 They can find ways to remove negative and inaccurate entries from your credit report.
 They can also help you find products that will boost your credit score, like secured credit cards.
 If your credit score has been damaged by negative entries and you can’t afford to wait for the item to age off of your report, try credit repair to see what they can do for you.